yhagio/tutorialedge.net/content/python/python-decorators-tutorial.md

 Decorators are a pretty cool concept that allow you to decorate functions and classes with a decorator and a new, transformed function or class will be returned.
 If you are coming from a Java background then you may have used decorators a lot in frameworks such as Spring and Jersey.

 If you come from a pure Python background then you may have seen decorators feature in frameworks such as flask.
-In flask you would typically define a function and then decorate it with things such as `@app.route("/my-endpoint")` in order to specify that this is the function that will be executed whenever the `/my-endpoint` is called from your app.
+In flask, you would typically define a function and then decorate it with things such as `@app.route("/my-endpoint")` in order to specify that this is the function that will be executed whenever the `/my-endpoint` is called from your app.

 Let's take a look at a real life example.
 In the below code we define a very simple Flask based program.
 This program features only one function `def hello():`, right above this function declaration you should see `@app.route("/")` which is an example of an `decorator`.